Sharonmee/My-portfolio-generator/README.md

 # GitHub Portfolio Generator

-A modern, responsive portfolio generator that automatically creates a beautiful personal website from your GitHub profile data.
+This is a github portfolio genrator build entirely with AWS services with  modern, responsive portfolio generator that automatically creates a beautiful personal website from your GitHub profile data.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features